Chris Grayling: Comparing Moss Side to The Wire

 As Shadow Home Secretary, Grayling provoked controversy in August 2009 when he compared Manchester's Moss Side area to the American TV crime drama The Wire.
 His comments received an angry response from some Manchester locals and criticism from the police.
 Having been out on patrol for a day with the police, observing the results of a shooting at a house, he described himself as having witnessed an "urban war".
-Police responded that gang-related shootings in Greater Manchester had fallen by 82 percent from the previous year and that to speak of "urban war" was "sensationalistic".
+Police responded that gang-related shootings in Greater Manchester had fallen by 82 per cent from the previous year and that to speak of "urban war" was "sensationalistic".

 A local councillor, Roy Walters, complained of Moss Side unfairly being a "negative target" due to historical associations.
 Defending his comments, Grayling said, "I didn't say Moss Side equals Baltimore.
 What I said is that we have in Moss Side symptoms of a gang conflict in this country which I find profoundly disturbing."
 Baltimore, with a population of about 600,000, was noted as having 191 gun related murders in the previous year, in comparison to Moss Side, population 17,537, which had none.